Does Saw Palmetto Help with Hirsutism Symptoms?

 There are many reasons a person can develop problems with excess hair growth.
 It affects men and women, and while it is more prominent in people who are Hispanic, African America, Mediterranean, or from the middle east; it impacts people of all ethnicities, often causing unwanted physical and psychological effects.

-It usually presents on the chest, face, and back; causing hairs to appear in unwanted places, and typically these hairs are dark and coarse.
+Excess hair growth usually presents on the chest, face, and back; causing hairs to appear in unwanted places, and typically these hairs are dark and coarse.

 Hirsutism causes are known to be: